atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ample...
 st
 ft
-Oh! dear!” replied her Ladyship,
+Oh! dear!" replied her Ladyship,
 '. **4, ' ' i ‘ ' ' * *
 •* I can never be a pattern formrhbel « by — People in Such chferent’ ranks' In “life should not think of imttd.tidnvai “becomes them So very ill, and they
 '*•' ' '.st S ■' C C. ■ •.. i '■ ■ \ \ ■ : > I. •